 Toll Free: 800-772-5030

 Northwest Indian Treatment Center (NWITC), which opened in 1994, provides residential alcohol and drug treatment to a primarily Native American population from Washington, Oregon and Idaho.
 It received national accreditation by CARF in January 1998 and is recognized as one of the best residential programs in the nation.

 Welcomed and hailed by tribal leaders who felt the urgent need for such a facility, NWITC has responded with an overwhelming success rate of nearly 60 percent.
 The treatment center specializes in unresolved trauma and grief related to chronic relapse patterns.
-The services of a contracted mental health counselor and psychiatric nurse practitioner are powerful components of treatment helping to stabilize patients.
+The services of chemical dependency professionals, augmented by a mental health counselor, and the services rendered by a psychiatric nurse practitioner are powerful components of treatment that help stabilize patients.
 DBT skills are also taught.

 The center offers a wide variety of cultural activities and traditional/religious ceremonies, making it a natural place to heal . . . body, mind and soul.
 Spiritual leaders from around the Northwest participate: singers, storytellers, and basket makers.
 NWITC has a powerful Native plants program and medicine gardens on the premises.
 There is a sweatlodge on site; Shaker services are regularly held, and also the Pentecostal Church from Quinault comes.
 Fittingly, the center was given the spiritual name “D3WXbi Palil” meaning “Returning from the Dark, Deep Waters to the Light.”

 The treatment center accepts patients that are referred through outpatient treatment programs, parole and probation services, hospitals, assessment centers and child and family service centers.
 Centrally located in Grays Harbor county between Olympia and Aberdeen, the center rests on 2.5 acres in the small rural town of Elma, WA.
 Treatment is paid for through Medicaid, State of Washington contracts, I.H.S., and tribal purchase orders.